-- Films are a quick and inexpensive do-it-yourself option to secure your windows.
+- Films are a quick and budget-friendly solution.

 - This type of window security is easy to apply and remove.